input-output-hk/partner-chains/docs/intro.md

 In order to run a partner chain, several services must be running on the same network as the node instance.
 All of these services are external projects and provide their own documentation.
-This documentaion will mostly refer to existing documentation but point out any specifics relating to using these services in the context of a Partner Chain setup.
+This documentaion will mostly refer to existing documentation but point out any specifics relating to using these services in the context of a partner chain setup.

 #### Running cardano-node
 [cardano-node](https://github.com/IntersectMBO/cardano-node) is the core service for connecting to